MarcL/marclittlemore.com/src/posts/2021-01-21-build-simple-software.md

 **"There are only two hard things in Computer Science: cache invalidation and naming things."** - [Phil Karlton](https://www.karlton.org/2017/12/naming-things-hard/)
 {% endquote %}

 People underestimate how important it is to clearly name your variables and functions.
 If you can read the code like you're reading it set of instructions, it means you've done a good job.
 If there's a potential to cause confusion in what the code does, consider simplifying the names.
-Agree on naming conventions with your team.
+If you agree on naming conventions with your team, this makes life simpler.

 ## Easily testable